Crissunn/Crissassun/README.md

 ## :wave: Nice to see you.

 <p class="text-justify">
-Hello, my name is Cristian Gomez.
-I have been working at Tata Consultancy Services for over 4 years.
-Currently, I am a Site Reliability Engineer on the Citibanamex project.
+I'm Cristian Gómez, and I am a passionate Site Reliability Engineer (SRE) who is enthusiastic about technology and creating projects.
+Currently, I reside in Mexico and enjoy the beauty of the forest and the cool days.
 </p>